getdzypher/galilel-bot/README.md

 New block **'189685'** at **'Thu Oct 4 15:45:48 CEST 2018'** with difficulty **'50829.65'**
 ```

 The output is the raw text with the discord markdown characters.
+If the
+`--notify-wallet` output is empty, nothing was received with the given
+transaction id for the monitored wallet address (neither a transaction nor a
+reward).

 # Help